Pulau Ubin’s best kept secret

 7. Lobster ($120 per kilogram)

 I love lobster.
-It’s like prawn on steroids, and this lobster probably took 20 pills too many, because the thick chunks of lobster meat were so boldly firm and sweet it was magnificent.
+It’s like a prawn on steroids, and this lobster probably took 20 pills too many, because the thick chunks of lobster meat were so boldly firm and sweet it was magnificent.

 However, for the sheer amount of garlic in the sauce – there were literally sizable chunks steeped in it – it tasted surprisingly muted.
 This wasn’t a dealbreaker for me, though – the glorious lobster meat definitely carried the day.